 Revenue Cycle Analyst Salary

-Median pay for Revenue Cycle Analysts in the United States lies in the neighborhood of $56K annually.
-Geographic location is the biggest factor affecting pay for this group, followed by experience level.
+Median pay for Revenue Cycle Analysts in the United States lies in the neighborhood of $57K annually.
+Residence is the biggest factor affecting pay for this group, followed by tenure.
+The majority of Revenue Cycle Analysts claim high levels of job satisfaction.
+Female Revenue Cycle Analysts make up most of the survey respondents at 71 percent.
 In this profession, most enjoy medical and dental coverage, and a strong majority have vision insurance, as well.
-Men are in the minority of survey respondents, with female Revenue Cycle Analysts making up 72 percent.
-For the most part, Revenue Cycle Analysts enjoy their work and report high levels of job satisfaction.
-This overview is based on answers to PayScale's salary questionnaire.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Revenue Cycle Analyst